LukasWoodtli/WebPage/pelican/content/understanding_computation.md

 - *"The start state of the first NFA"*
 - *"The accept states of the second NFA"*
 - *"All the rules from both NFAs"*
-- *"Some extra free moves to connect each of the first NFA’s old accept states to the second NFA’s old start state"* - page 98
+- *"Some extra free moves to connect each of the first NFA's old accept states to the second NFA's old start state"* - page 98

 *"We can use a similar strategy to convert a Choose expression into an NFA."* - page 98